Saint Omer (film): Production

 Saint Omer is based on the 2016 court case of Fabienne Kabou, who was convicted of killing her daughter in 2013, in the same way as Coly.
 Diop followed the case and immediately recognized Kabou's features from news footage as being Senegalese, which is Diop's family heritage.
 Diop attended the trial and became "obsessed" with the case, noting that most of the attendees and participants at the trial were also women.
 Diop elaborated that she "wanted to find answers to my own intimate questions that I had asked myself about my relationship with my own mother and being a mother myself.
 And I decided that since I shared those same emotions with so many women, if we were all so obsessed with that event, it meant there was something universal in the story, which had to do with motherhood.
 So I decided to make a film about it."
 Like Rama, Diop was pregnant with her first child while attending the trial.
 Diop said that she attended the trial out of "intuition" and did not decide to make a film about it until after the trial ended.
 Having only made documentary films, Diop made her narrative feature film debut because cameras were not allowed in the courtroom and she "wanted to recreate my experience of listening to another woman's story while interrogating myself, facing my own difficult truths."

 Court-transcripts were partially used to write the screenplay.
 While writing the script, Diop first met actresses Kayije Kagame and Guslagie Malanda.
 She was immediately impressed with both women and thought of them while still writing the script.
 She later contacted both Kagame and Malanda to audition.
-Diop was influenced by the work of Marguerite Duras, whom the character Rama gives a lecture about in the film.
-Filming took six weeks and both the cast and crew were mostly female, which "wasn't fully deliberate, nor was it wholly accidental" according to Diop.
+Diop has said she has been influenced by the work of Marguerite Duras.
+In the film, the character Rama is seen lecturing about Duras.

+Filming took six weeks.
+Both the cast and crew were mostly female, which "wasn't fully deliberate, nor was it wholly accidental" according to Diop.
 Filming took place between May and July 2021 in the Île-de-France and Hauts-de-France regions, including in the commune of Saint-Omer.
+Guslagie Malanda, who played the role based on Kabou, found being in character so taxing that she had nightmares for a year.
+Diop fainted on set when the shooting wrapped.

 Release

-Saint Omer was initially considered for the 2022 Cannes Film Festival.
 It premiered at the 79th Venice International Film Festival on 7 September 2022, where it won the Grand Jury Prize along with the Luigi De Laurentiis Lion of the Future award.